Skip to main content

 Travel Notes: The roads are easy to drive on, but during peak hours, from 7 AM to 9 AM, and 4 PM to 6 PM, the traffic is quite heavy.
 If you plan on driving a motorbike, make sure you wear a helmet and have an international driving permit.
 The boat trips may have fixed times for departure.
 There are parking spots for motorbikes and bicycles near the ends of the bridge.

-Things To Know Before Traveling To Nguyen Van Troi Bridge
+Things to Know Before Traveling to Nguyen Van Troi Bridge

 Nguyen Van Troi Bridge is a place of timeless charm, scenic views of the river, and a serene ambiance in the midst of Da Nang city.
 With some preparation, you can enjoy the beauty of this place safely and comfortably in any season.